paxtonhyde/capstone-I/README.md

 After working through the calculations, I got as far as grouping by the country clusters identified in the Nature paper.
 Here I only present a hypothesis test for the difference in gender preferences by cluster.

-I may have reduced the sample size by calculating means by country rather by individual.
+Directly analyzing country-level means does not account for the relative number of responses from each country.
 I tried to avoid this shortcoming of my method by bootstrapping individual preferences for each country cluster.
 NumPy has a `.random.choice()` sampling method that makes it very easy to sample with weighted probabilities.
 The advantage of this method is that the country-level data was small and could be processed on a local machine.

 After bootstrapping an independent *t*-test gave incredibly small *p*-values for almost all the preferences, which makes me somewhat skeptical of my methods.
 On the other hand, we would expect small *p*-values because the sample size of individual responses is quite large.